marcelwgn/WinUI-UnitTest-Templates/readme.md

 * Test runs may occasionally fail with an error of "The active test run was aborted.
 Reason: Unable to communicate with test host process."
 	* Rebuilding the project or reopening the solution will often fixes this issue.
 * Debugger with VS 2019 does not register correctly that test run has completed; VS stays in debugging mode.
-* VS Test discovery "leaks" two window when running tests, i.e. the templates that host UI will leave a window open when started through the test runner and running the tests will also leave the app open.
+* > *VS Test discovery "leaks" two window when running tests, i.e. the templates that host UI will leave a window open when started through the test runner and running the tests will also leave the app open.*
+* This was a problem with WinAppSDK 1.0.0 but does not seem to be present with the latest version of Visual Studio 2022 and WinAppSDK 1.0.3

 #### Building
 1. Run the  `./CopyTemplatesToExtension.ps1` script to copy the templates to the extension.